-Returning to work after parental leave is challenging for any parent—you’re balancing baby life with work meetings, sleep regressions with spreadsheets and shift schedules.
+Returning to work after parental leave is challenging for any parent—you’re balancing new baby life with work meetings, sleep regressions with spreadsheets, and shift schedules.
 And if you’re breastfeeding, throwing pumping in the mix can create a bigger challenge.
 Whether you’ve been exclusively breastfeeding, exclusively pumping, or combo feeding, there will probably be a bit of a learning curve as you transition back to work.

-Choose the right pump
+Choose the Right Pump

 It’s also important to consider the line of work you’re in and how that might affect the kind of pump you want to use—if you’re in the car a lot, for example, a cordless pump might be perfect for your needs.

 Before you gather up all your gear for the first day back, do a test run!
 Jackson says you should do a run-through of a work day, including packing supplies for both you and your little one, dropping your baby off at their childcare, and practicing using your pump (as well as cleaning and sterilizing the parts).
-This can help you troubleshoot any issues that come up…before you actually have to be at work.
+This can help you troubleshoot any issues that come up before you have to be at work.

-She advises, “Think about your work day and how it’s broken up.
-Consider how much you need to pump, the flow of your work, and even what it looks like to get home at the end of the day.
+“Think about your work day and how it’s broken up,” she advises.
+“Consider how much you need to pump, the flow of your work, and even what it looks like to get home at the end of the day.
 For example, how will it look to reconnect with your baby?
 Will you pump before picking up your baby or breastfeed when you see them again?
 A test run can help answer some of these questions.”

-Pick a buddy
+Pick a Buddy

 If you work an unpredictable job, like in a hospital or at a restaurant, enlist a supportive and understanding coworker to be a support person for you when you pump.
 This person can cover your workload or answer questions from curious coworkers.

 Another way to be supported is to have an experienced pumping or breastfeeding friend you can call on when things get tough.
-“On those harder days, checking in with a friend can help.
-You might need someone to say “Keep going, it’s so worth it!” or “You’ve been pumping for a long time, maybe it’s time to start weaning.”
+“On those harder days, checking in with a friend can help,” Jackson says.
+“You might need someone to say, ‘Keep going, it’s so worth it! or ‘You’ve been pumping for a long time, maybe it’s time to start weaning.’”
 Feeling seen, heard, and supported can go a long way.

 If for some reason your day gets really busy, Jackson says it’s better to have a shorter pumping session than to skip one.
 “Even five minutes is beneficial and is better than not pumping at all.”

-Store in small amounts
+Store in Small Amounts

-It’s key that you understand how your pump works in order to use it most effectively.
+It’s key that you understand how your pump works to use it effectively.
 Watch the videos on the manufacturer’s website.
 Play around with the settings to see what works best for you—the factory setting may not be ideal for your body!
 Ensure you have the correct flange size and that the pump fits your body well.